oliverw/miningcore/README.md

 Refer to [this file](https://github.com/coinfoundry/miningcore/blob/master/src/Miningcore/coins.json) for a complete list.

+## Support

+Feel free to visit the [Discussions Area](https://github.com/coinfoundry/miningcore/discussions).

 ### Caveats

 #### Monero

+- Monero's Wallet Daemon (monero-wallet-rpc) relies on HTTP digest authentication for authentication which is currently not supported by Miningcore.
+Therefore monero-wallet-rpc must be run with the `--disable-rpc-login` option.
+It is advisable to mitigate the resulting security risk by putting monero-wallet-rpc behind a reverse proxy like nginx with basic-authentication.
 - Miningcore utilizes RandomX's light-mode by default which consumes only **256 MB of memory per RandomX-VM**.
 A modern (2021) era CPU will be able to handle ~ 50 shares per second in this mode.
 - If you are running into throughput problems on your pool you can either increase the number of RandomX virtual machines in light-mode by adding `"randomXVmCount": x` to your pool configuration where x is at maximum equal to the machine's number of processor cores.
 Alternatively you can activate fast-mode by adding `"randomXFlagsAdd": "RANDOMX_FLAG_FULL_MEM"` to the pool configuration.
 Fast mode increases performance by 10x but requires roughly **3 GB of RAM per RandomX-VM**.